brightly-salty/qbcanon/arts-humanities/humanities/thought/psychology.md

 Shock/Obedience experiment

 - After Nazi Adolf Eichmann's high-profile trial
-  - Claimed that the Nazis carrying out the Holocaust did it because they were merely “following orders”
+  - Claimed that the Nazis carrying out the Holocaust did it because they were merely "following orders"
 - At Yale University
 - Tested obedience to authority
-- Ordered “teachers” to test the memories of “learners” an punish them for wrong answers
+- Ordered "teachers" to test the memories of "learners" an punish them for wrong answers
 - Punished with increasingly intense electric shocks to test the teachers' willingness to inflict pain under orders
-- Learners screamed in pain and pleaded with them to stop, experimenter said “please continue”
+- Learners screamed in pain and pleaded with them to stop, experimenter said "please continue"
 - Over 60% of teachers administered shocks so powerful they would have killed the learner if real
 - Used to describe the behavior that occurred at Abu Ghraib prison (like Zimbardo's Stanford Prison Experiment)